TianCater/Time_Series_Econometrics_Project/README.md

 3.Hence the following is unacceptable: autocorrelated residuals, time-varying parameters, structural breaks

-## Impose the number of cointegrating relationships *r* and execute normalization as necessary.
+## 4.Impose the number of cointegrating relationships *r* and execute normalization as necessary.

-### Determine the number of cointegrating relationships
+### 4.1.
+Determine the number of cointegrating relationships

     ##
     ## ######################